anshium/anshium.github.io/cg_codebase.md

 Now our focus is on this line of code:
 `Integrator rayTracer(scene);`

+This is the next line of the main function.

 Things are simple:
 - `Integrator` is a struct.
 - rayTracer is the name of this particular Integrator instance.